TerranceFinleyZ/photography/README.md

+Made in Vite.js

-Made in Vite.js used Canva & capcut.
+written in Typescript used Canva & capcut.

 Paid website.